- What We Do

 Taught using an online training program under the supervision of an instructor, the program includes training in Microsoft Word and Excel, email correspondence, and internet navigation.
 Students learn how to:

 The LEAP training fee is $95, which includes the earned computer.
 The 7-10-week course takes place from 5:30 PM – 7:00 PM on Wednesdays at Tent Schools International + Comprenew headquarters at 629 Ionia Ave.
 SW, Grand Rapids, MI 49503.
+Note that courses are in English – host organizations must provide their own interpreters if needed.
 Apply for LEAP training today by filling out the LEAP training application.

 If your church or organization would like to host a LEAP training course for a resettled population you serve, contact us.